SysError99/GMHTML5MultiTouch/README.md

 Compress whole project as `7-Zip` archive, then rename its file extension to `.gmez`.

-Then, Import the file to your project, then add a new script in `Step` event, or `Draw` event of an object:
+Then, import the file to your project, then add a new script in `Step` event, or `Draw` event of an object:

 Then, put this code:
 ```javascript